goldenclone/nginx-sla/README.en.md

 * `NGX_HTTP_SLA_QUANTILE_M` - size of FIFO buffer for data update (100 by default);
 * `NGX_HTTP_SLA_QUANTILE_W` - weighting coefficient of computed fractiles update (0.01 by default).

-It makes sense to carefully read algorithm’s description before changing these parameters.
+It makes sense to carefully read algorithm's description before changing these parameters.